 For additional support, check out our Energy Assistance Program.
 A Home Energy Advisor will come to your home and complete a walkthrough.
 They'll provide personalized energy advice and upgrade your home with free energy efficient items to help you save money.

 Another way to lower your power bill is to generate your own power.
 Through our Net Metering Program, you can generate up to 100 kW (DC) of power using an eligible energy resource to offset their own power use.
 We’ll credit your account for the excess power you generate at a pre-determined rate.

-The Saskatchewan Rate Review Panel gathers public comments through various channels during the review process.
-You can find more information on the Saskatchewan Rate Review Panel website.
+The Saskatchewan Rate Review Panel compiled the public comments and supporting documents from SaskPower’s 2022 and 2023 Rate Application during the last review process.
+You can find this information and more on the Saskatchewan Rate Review Panel website.